chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 Visual tests are designed to catch changes in UI appearance.
 You use a component explorer like Storybook to isolate UI components, mock their variations, and save the supported test cases as "stories".

-During development, “run” a quick manual test of a component by rendering it in a browser to see how it looks.
+During development, “run” a quick manual verification of a component by rendering it in a browser to see how it looks.
 Confirm the variations of your component by toggling through each test case listed in the component explorer.

 <video autoPlay muted playsInline loop>
   <source